 |Producer||Sandrine, Marco and Claudio Fabris|

 The venture is called Cantina Gaggiano (Gaa-jha-no).
-Grandfather Gervasio is the spiritual guide.
-Daddy Sandrine is a vineyard hand—the work is a pleasure for him—as well as a financial backer.
-Marco and Claudio provide labor and capital, and Marco (photo below) has built a small winery where he lives in Lessona.
-Their sales director grew up in Gattinara, where he managed his family’s osteria and became fascinated by his region’s wine (the map of Gattinara’s vineyards linked below for the osteria).
+Grandfather Gervasio was the spiritual guide, joined, tragically, by father Sandrine in October 2020 when a tractor accident took him.
+He had happily taken on the role of vineyard manager, as well as financial backer, for his sons when his retirement from running a laundry service coincided with the start of their new business.
+Marco and Claudio provided labor and capital, and Marco (photo below) built a small winery where he lives in Lessona.
+Luca Lora Lamia, who worked with Sandrine, took over the vineyards following Sandrine’s accident.
+Pietro Mascazini is the chief cellar hand and sales director–he grew up in Gattinara, where he managed his family’s osteria and became fascinated with the local wines (the map of Gattinara’s vineyards linked below is from that osteria).
 Cristiano Garella, the passionate Young Turk of the Alto Piemonte, is their consulting enologist.

-The debut vintage was 2014 from the first vines that Marco bought: 1.7 acres of a parcel named Galizia in Gattinara (photo below).
+The 2014 wine came from the first vines that Marco bought: 1.7 acres of a parcel named Galizia in Gattinara (photo below).
 In 2016 he acquired 5.6 acres in Bramaterra and subsequently got 3.7 acres in Lessona (currently being restored and not yet productive).
 Soon they will be bottling wine from all three of those once famous appellations, the only domain to do so.
 The name Gaggiano comes from the neighborhood where Marco lives in Lessona, traditionally called Gajàn.

 Reportedly, there were 98,840 acres of vines in the upper Piedmont at the end of the 19th century.
 It’s not uncommon to come across enormous concrete fermentation vats still standing in old farm buildings from that era.
 Today’s figures (from the start of 2016) by comparison: